 Do bedbugs die in the car in winter?

 Unfortunately, bedbugs can easily survive low temperatures.
+Bed bugs are able to survive in temperatures as low as 46 degrees Fahrenheit, and can survive for extended periods of time without feeding.
 In fact, although they tend to prefer warmer climates, bed bugs can actually survive for longer without a meal in cooler climates.
 Furthermore, they are extraordinarily resilient (if you are interested in the science behind it, bedbugs are actually able to protect themselves in the winter by lowering the freezing point of their body fluids.

 Science Daily reports that a bedbug must be exposed to -16 degrees Celsius (3.2 degrees Fahrenheit) temperatures that are sustained for at least 80 hours before it will die.
 In other words, you could kill a bedbug by leaving it in your freezer for 3-4 days.
 But, unless you live somewhere really cold (and that stays cold for long periods of time without warming up), your car is likely going to get above that temperature – even if just for a few hours in the afternoon.
 If the temperature inside the car is even just a few degrees above 3.2F, the bedbugs can survive for weeks and weeks.

 Do bedbugs die in the car in summer?